Chives are a very popular herb to grow at home, and ideal for soil, hydroponic as well as aquaponic.

 Fresh chives taste a lot better than the dried product, and it’s also quite a small plant that is very easy to grow.

-When allowed to flower they are very pretty and chives will taste delicious as an ingredient in fish, potatoes, soups, and other dishes.
+When allowed to flower they are very pretty and they will taste delicious as an ingredient in fish, potatoes, soups, and other dishes.

-If you want to grow chives at home
+If you want to grow them at home

 You will need to make 2 decisions: